Here Are Eight Of The Best Netflix Movies And Series That Are Overlooked

 Because of their vast library, some of the best Netflix series and movies go overlooked.
 Most people are aware that series and movies like Stranger Things and Captain America: Civil War are streaming on Netflix, but there is still an abundance of high-quality content that seemingly flies under the radar.
-Some of the titles listed below are comedies, others are dramas, and some are thrillers, but they are all highly-praised and considered some of best movies and series on Netflix.
+Some of the titles listed below are comedies, others are dramas, and some are thrillers, but they are all highly praised and considered some of best movies and series on Netflix.

 Halt and Catch Fire